courk/openflexure-microscope/docs/3b_illumination_reflection.md

 ## Step 5

 Insert your chosen filters into the filter cube.
-Most applications will require a filter in the 45 degree slot, and an additional input/excitation filter slot is available if needed.
+Most applications will require a filter in the 45 degree slot.
+If the filter fits tightly, gently use tweezers(or similar) to push the filter into place.

+Additional excitation and emission filter slots are available if needed, for example for fluorescence microscopy.

 ![](./images/illumination_refl_filter_insersion.jpg)
 ![](./images/illumination_refl_filter.jpg)